 Bhante lived in the forest Mountain and practiced Vipassana in the Theravada forest tradition.
 He would go on an alms round traveling through the rural side of the country in quest of suitable setting for deepest practice of meditation.
 He frequently stayed in forest and cemetery using a technique called Asuvanussati (contemplation on impurity, life and death) to explore the true nature of life, to experiment and ultimately defeat the fear of ailments and death.
 He keeps strictly to the original Vinaya rules, laid down by the Buddha as the Monastic code of discipline.
 He lives very simple life following the monastic rule of eating one meal a day and carries only basic needs of three robes and alms-bowl.

-In 2000, Bhante Debongshi was invited to visit USA by Cor.
-Kirti Ranjan Chakma one of Dhamma devotees who lives in California.
-Seeing the interest of Dhamma in Buddhist community there, he stayed for a few months.
-Then he moved to Washington DC.
-A few months later he was invited to come to Detroit by Wat Lao Buddhist Temple where he worked as Secretary for two years and collaborated with different communities, Sri Lankan and Korean communities in particular.
-Bhante taught meditation at Great Lakes Buddhist Temple, Michigan, Mu Moon Sa Korean Temple, Rochester, Wat Lao Buddhist Temple, Detroit, and strongly involved in psychotherapy activities that help integrate the physical health and mental wellbeing.
+In 2000, Bhante Debongshi moved to the United State of America.
+Seeing the interest of Dhamma in Buddhist community, he stayed for a few years and collaborated with different communities, Lao, Sri Lanka and Korean communities in particular and strongly involved in psychotherapy activities that help integrate the physical health and mental wellbeing.

 Currently Bhante moved the Center to Regina, teaches meditation and share his extensive wisdom with the communities.
 A spiritual teacher at heart, Bhante encourages others to develop the qualities from the enlightened teaching of Awaken One in order to foster peace and harmony in Canada, and around the world.